AMP Limited: 1848 to 1998

+In the 1850s, AMP expanded with agents in Auckland and Hobart.
+Perry, a key figure in AMP’s early success, died in 1855.
+The company provided support to his widow and children in recognition of his contributions.

 In 1876, the first New Zealand AMP centre was built in Wellington.
 In 1910, AMP became the first company to provide assurance to soldiers.
 In 1960, AMP opened its Auckland office.

+1976 the Quay Quarter Tower in Sydney, one of the biggest skyscrapers in the city, was initially built as the AMP centre.

+In 1989, it acquired the London Life Association.

 In 1998, AMP was demutualised into an Australian public company, AMP Limited, and listed on the Australian Securities Exchange and New Zealand Stock Exchange.
 In 1999, AMP launched AMP Banking, an online bank.
 In 2003, the company demerged its UK operations, creating the Henderson Group.

-Many of the older AMP buildings in Australia are now heritage-listed and feature the "Amicus" statue group.
+AMP headquarters moved to the AMP Building on Alfred Street in 2018, although the Tower is still owned by AMP CapitalMany of the older AMP buildings in Australia are now heritage-listed and feature the "Amicus" statue group.
 The central figure in the statue group is the goddess of Peace and Plenty, holding a palm branch (signifying peace) and a cornucopia (symbolising plenty).
 The male figure of Labour sits to her left and also holds the cornucopia, while the figures of the wife and the child sit on the goddess's right under her palm branch.
 Under the statue is AMP Society's Latin motto "Amicus certus in re incerta" ("A certain friend in uncertain times").
+The importance of Amicus was also demonstrated through the ultimate award bestowed upon AMP's highest achieving advisers, Amicus membership.